 On my perspective, the ideal setting for this is when you’re willing to add a new destination to your trip.
 So you book the flights with an interval of a few days.

 If you’re not interested in doing such a long stopover, at least make sure you have a comfortable layover time.
 When I say comfortable, I’m talking 4 hours AS A MINIMUM.
 You need to allow enough transit time to navigate the airport plus for any delays in the first leg.
 Note if your consecutive flights are not on the same airline, you will NOT get compensated if you miss your connecting flight.

 10Booking Return Flights Might Be More Expensive

 To be fair, this is far from being the common rule, but it does not hurt to check does it?
-In many occasions, I’ve booked separate one-way flights instead of one return flight and managed to save money!
+In some occasions, like flying out to Philippines or the Greek Islands, I’ve booked separate one-way flights instead of one return flight and managed to save some money.

 11Search For Crazy Flight Deals And Error Fares